pixldg/Blender-SculptingMC/README.md

 ![Description of GIF](/media_examples/06.gif)

 ## Installation
-1. Download the release version.
+1. Download the released version.
 2. In Blender, go to `Edit > Preferences > Add-ons > Install from disk`.
 3. Select the ZIP file.
 4. Enable the add-on.